CMakePP/CMaize/docs/src/background/redundancy.rst

    :lineno-start: 1

-Note this will not configure warning free, nor will you be able to install the resulting executable, but it will build and the executable will work.
+Note this will not configure warning free, nor will you be able to install the resulting executable.
 If we want to be warning free we need to expand the ``CMakeLists.txt`` to:

 .. literalinclude:: /../../tests/docs/warning_free_bare_bones/CMakeLists.txt
    :language: CMake